plone/plone.recipe.zope2zeoserver/README.txt

   Set this to `true` to make the generated scripts use relative paths.
 You can also enable this in the `[buildout]` section.

+eggs
+  Set if you need to include other packages as eggs e.g. for making application code available on the ZEO server side for performing conflict resolution (through the _p_resolveConflict() handler).

 Reporting bugs or asking questions
 ----------------------------------